yireo-training/react-duka-playground/README.md

 ## Architecture
 This package is based on `create-react-app`.

 Redux uses the ducks-standard with 3 ducks (cart, customer, messages) to group action types, action creators, reducers and middleware together.

 The cart and customer ducks use a `locked` variable to prevent multiple simultaneous actions.
+Using a `setLock(true, callback)` action, the lock is set.
+When calling upon `setLock(false)`, the lock will be liften and the callback will be called as well.
+The callback allows for the Redux middleware (handling GraphQL things asyncronously) to send a message to the local component to update the local state.

 ## Todo
 - Working customer login